-Subsea cable systems have more capacity than ever before, resulting in unprecedented technical advancements in the last 40+ years.
-Here, we review these technology innovations and how they resulted in significant evolution in capacity over the trans-Atlantic cable routes.
+Subsea cable systems have more capacity than ever before, resulting in technical advancements.
+We review technology innovations and how they resulted in significant evolution in capacity over the trans-Atlantic cable routes.

 When I think of the protection of key infrastructure, I think of bridges, tunnels, ports, airports, the facilities necessary for military and civil order, and the scattered facilities that supply food and energy in the form of electricity and hydrocarbons.